algolia/docsearch/docs/src/run-your-own.md

 Once the crawl is done, you can [jump to the Integration step][6].

-## Run the crawl from the code base
+## Running the crawler from the code base

 ### Installation